Evidence of the pair instability gap from black hole masses: Methods

 The second variation employs a mixture model for binaries with $m_1 > \tilde{m}_1$\citep{antonini2024}:

-We show in Extended Fig.~\ref{fig:spin_model_comparison} that both models produce similar results.
+We show in Extended Data Figure~\ref{fig:spin_model_comparison} that both models produce similar results.
 However, the complexity of Eq.~\eqref{model:spin_complex} means this model is disfavoured due to an Occam penalty.
 We therefore report our results using the spin model Eq.~\eqref{model:spin_simple} throughout the paper, unless otherwise specified.
+As Ref.~\citep{antonini2024} showed, the transition-spin model (without an $m_2$ gap) is strongly favoured over a model in which the entire population is represented by a single Gaussian in $\chi_{\rm{eff}}$ by ${\ln \cal{B}} > 9$.
+Our fiducial model, in which the spin transition mass is equal to the lower edge of the $m_2$ gap, is further favoured over Ref.~\citep{antonini2024}'s model ($ {\ln \cal{B}} {\sim} 3.3$), as well as a model in which the spin transition mass can be different from the lower edge of the $m_2$ gap (${\ln \cal{B}} {\sim} 1.0$).

 Ref.~\citep{antonini2025} further investigates this spin transition feature using a non-parametric model for the spin distribution of the high mass sub-population.
 It is shown that with a weaker assumption on the spin model, the measurement of the spin transition mass $\tilde{m}_1$ is still consistent with the results using the parametric models introduced above.